Morawa Independent School Cluster

 - Profile Funded TAFE courses;

-- English, Science; Society and Environment; Mathematics;
+- English, Science; Humanities and Social Sciences; Mathematics;

 - Certificate I and II courses in Information, Communications and Technology; Resources and Infrastructure; and Health and Physical Education & Leadership Certificate I and Conservation and Land Management CALM.